Externally Reviewed Key Facts

 Foodborne Outbreaks and Recalls

-Abbott Nutrition’s voluntary recall of its several brands of powdered formula products due to bacterial contamination from Cronobacter sakazakii or Salmonella (FDA 2022) and shutdown of their Michigan facility in February, 2022 (Abrams and Duggan 2022).
+Abbott Nutrition’s voluntarily recalled several brands of their powdered formula products due to bacterial contamination from Cronobacter sakazakii or Salmonella (FDA 2022) and shutdown of their Michigan facility in February, 2022 (Abrams and Duggan 2022).
 The U.S. Food and Drug Administration (FDA) reports investigating complaints of bacterial infections in four infants.
 This infant formula was produced in Abbott Nutrition’s facility in Sturgis, Michigan.
 All four infants were hospitalized, and the bacterial infection may have contributed to death in two patients (Office of the Commissioner, 2022).
 All four of these ill cases had C. sakazakii infection in Minnesota, Ohio, and Texas between September 6, 2021 and January 4, 2022.

 Thus, the FDA relies on consumer complaints of illness sent to the Agency as well as information from health care providers directly about infants with Cronobacter infections.
 When single cases of Cronobacter are reported, the FDA conducts a thorough review of each complaint.
 FDA collaborates with CDC, which has developed a detailed questionnaire specifically for Cronobacter infections that is often used by state health departments in instances of C. sakazakii infection.

-The exposure of phthalates to infants is of concern since exposure to in early life has been associated with endocrine disrupting effects, impaired growth, mental and motor development, and increased risk for heart defects.[Yen, et al., 2011] In 2011, a major incident of phthalate-contaminated food stuffs occurred with the addition of di-(2-ethylhexyl)phthalate and diisononyl phthalate were to substitute for an emulsifier, including foods that were consumed by infants [Wu, et al., 2012]
+The exposure of phthalates to infants is of concern since exposure to in early life has been associated with endocrine disrupting effects, impaired growth, mental and motor development, and increased risk for heart defects (Yen, et al., 2011).
+In 2011, a major incident of phthalate-contaminated food stuffs occurred when the addition of di-(2-ethylhexyl) phthalate and diisononyl phthalate were used to substitute for an emulsifier, including foods that were consumed by infants (Wu, et al., 2012).

 The largest U.S. infant formula companies include Abbott Laboratories, Mead Johnson, Perrigo Company PLC and Nestle SA.
 The primary production areas in the U.S. include Sturgis, Michigan (Similac) and Chicago, Illinois (Enfamil).